Skip to content

 Is Avacta Group a buy or sell for the long term?
 The current market for antibody-driven immunotherapies is said to be worth in excess of $100bn by the management team at Avacta.
 The team also states that its various platforms using its proprietary protein-based approach counters many of the shortcomings of the alternative.

-CEO Alastair Smith has stated: “What drives us all at Avacta is the opportunity to realise the incredible potential of the Affimer and pre|CISION platforms to create new tools for life sciences and, in our own drug development programmes, to make a measurable difference to patients’ lives through clinically superior cancer immunotherapies” (source: Avacta).
+Former CEO Alastair Smith has previously stated: “What drives us all at Avacta is the opportunity to realise the incredible potential of the Affimer and pre|CISION platforms to create new tools for life sciences and, in our own drug development programmes, to make a measurable difference to patients’ lives through clinically superior cancer immunotherapies” (source: Avacta).

 Analysts have given Smith high marks for bringing his firm to its present stage, but, as mentioned earlier, the company’s long-term viability and attractiveness will depend on how well its products deliver on his promise.
-Will their approaches be superior and make a measurable difference in those that receive them?
+Will their approaches be superior and make a measurable difference in those who receive them?
 Is the firm’s pipeline as robust as it says it is?

 As a Biotech firm, it must deliver increasing revenues year after year for its various products.
 Avacta has already had its long research and development phase, starting in 2003 and moving forward.